-7Plus 5 percent on bilaterals, trust funds, and General Fund and trust funds that cannot be apportioned by project or operation.
+7 Plus 5 percent on bilaterals, trust funds, and General Fund and trust funds that cannot be apportioned by project or operation.
 These are averages for 2014 and 2015.

-- 10. WFP responded to 13 major emergencies in 2014 and 12 major emergencies in 2015.
-Current trends in climate-, conflict- and health-related crises risk are increasing the number of people living in hunger, and indicate that it will remain necessary for WFP to continue to maintain a strong focus on saving lives and livelihoods in emergencies if it is to help countries achieve the 2030 Agenda.
-Climate change threatens to break down food systems by increasing frequency and severity of natural hazards, with a disproportionate impact on vulnerable food-insecure households.
-The continued proliferation and fragmentation of conflicts is leading to increased displacement and growing humanitarian needs. - 11.
-The State of Food Insecurity in the World report from 20158 states: "Over the past 30 years, the typology of crises has gradually evolved from catastrophic, short-term, acute and highly visible events to more structural, longer-term and protracted situations [...].
+- 10. The State of Food Insecurity in the World report from 20158 states: "Over the past 30 years, the typology of crises has gradually evolved from catastrophic, short-term, acute and highly visible events to more structural, longer-term and protracted situations [...].
 In other words, protracted crises have become the new norm, while acute short-term crises are now the exception."
-The Committee on World Food Security (CFS) adopted the Framework for Action for Food Security and Nutrition in Protracted Crises (CFS-FFA) in 2015, in recognition of the impact on affected populations of food insecurity and undernutrition.
+The Committee on World Food Security (CFS) adopted the Framework for Action for Food Security and Nutrition in Protracted Crises (CFS-FFA) in 2015,9 in recognition of the impact on affected populations of food insecurity and undernutrition.
 WFP has unique strengths and capacities for responding to affected populations in protracted crises, and for acting on the principles set out by the CFS-FFA.
-WFP's dual mandate has allowed it to accumulate significant experience in humanitarian and development contexts, which makes it well suited to help strengthen the resilience of affected people in protracted crises by also using a development lens in its humanitarian response, and by aligning its recovery and development interventions accordingly. - 12.
+WFP's dual mandate has allowed it to accumulate significant experience in humanitarian and development contexts, which makes it well suited to help strengthen the resilience of affected people in protracted crises by also using a development lens in its humanitarian response, and by aligning its recovery and development interventions accordingly. - 11.
 The 2030 Agenda recognizes that concurrent action in different contexts and across sectors is required.
 By addressing their interconnected root causes, poverty and hunger can be ended forever.
 This is critical wherever hunger is found, and resonates with the 2030 Agenda's call to prioritize people in situations of conflict, disaster, risk and vulnerability.
-Supporting the 2030 Agenda, actions to end hunger include the outcome documents of important United Nations conferences and summits. - 13.
-The main conferences and agreements and their relevance to ending hunger include: - ➤ World Conference on Disaster Risk Reduction (March 2015): More than 80 percent of the world's food-insecure people live in countries that are prone to natural hazards and characterized by land and ecosystem degradation.
-Disasters affect all dimensions of food security: without protection from disaster risks, the most vulnerable people cannot begin to build their resilience.
-The Sendai Framework for Disaster Risk Reduction 2015-2030 contributes to the 2030 Agenda and hunger reduction, especially by calling for investment in disaster risk reduction for resilience including through social protection systems and enhanced disaster preparedness for effective response and "building back better". - International Conference on Financing for Development (July 2015): The Addis Ababa Action Agenda is integrated into the 2030 Agenda through SDG 17.
-Despite important progress reflected in the Addis Ababa Action Agenda, important issues remain unresolved;
+Supporting the 2030 Agenda, actions to end hunger include the outcome documents of important United Nations conferences and summits. - 12.
+The main conferences and agreements and their relevance to ending hunger include: - ➢ World Conference on Disaster Risk Reduction (March 2015): More than 80 percent of the world's food-insecure people live in countries that are prone to natural hazards and characterized by land and ecosystem degradation.10 Disasters affect all dimensions of food security: without protection from disaster risks, the most vulnerable people cannot begin to build their resilience.
+The Sendai Framework for Disaster Risk Reduction 2015-2030 contributes to the 2030 Agenda and hunger reduction, especially by calling for investment in disaster risk reduction for resilience - including through social protection systems - and enhanced disaster preparedness for effective response and "building back better". - International Conference on Financing for Development (July 2015): The Addis Ababa Action Agenda is integrated into the 2030 Agenda through SDG 17.
+Despite important progress reflected in the Addis Ababa Action Agenda, important issues remain unresolved; for example, the tools and resources currently available to humanitarian and development actors are not adequate for meeting the long-term needs of populations vulnerable to crises.
+There is need for the international community to invest more in